Lyckantropen Themes: Critical reception

-Webzine Musique Machine wrote, “The cinematic approach of Ulver's last CD Perdition City and subsequent 2 EP’s hasn't gone unnoticed and an actual soundtrack composed by them seemed to be a matter of time.
-Despite the unmistakably spooky chords the music has a soothing quality although there sure is an omnipresent impending doom during the full 36 minutes.”
+Webzine Musique Machine wrote, "The cinematic approach of Ulver's last CD Perdition City and subsequent 2 EPs hasn't gone unnoticed and an actual soundtrack composed by them seemed to be a matter of time.
+Despite the unmistakably spooky chords the music has a soothing quality although there sure is an omnipresent impending doom during the full 36 minutes."